bit-broker/website/content/en/docs/coordinator/entity-types.md

 {{% /alert %}}

 {{% alert color="warning" %}}
-You should choose your entity type IDs (`eid`) with care as these cannot be changed once created.
+You should choose your entity type IDs (`eid`) with care, as these cannot be changed once created.
 {{% /alert %}}

 ## Updating an Entity Type